Hardison: Have you ever been to Kiev? The Cakemaker of Kiev could whoop all our asses! This is the butcher.

-Word of God says she has autism, which would explain a lot of the problems she has interacting with people and her references to having to take a lot of psych tests as a kid.
+Word of God says she has Asperger's, which would explain a lot of the problems she has interacting with people and her references to having to take a lot of psych tests as a kid.

 Saving the Orphanage: In "The Miracle Job", the team of former crooks tries to save a church from being bought by a real estate developer.
 They also save actual orphans in "The Stork Job," which wasn't really an example of this trope.